salvatore-dimartino/LaTazza/Official Requirements Document.md

 ```

 # System Design
 Not really meaningful in this case.
-Only one personal computer is needed
+Only one personal computer is needed.

 ```plantuml
 class "Personal Computer"
 ```

 # Deployment Diagram
-As a stand-alone application only one node is needed
+As a stand-alone application only one node is needed.

 ```plantuml
 artifact "La Tazza Application" as a